-Every fourth Sunday the Center hosts More than a Meal for over 200 neighborhood guests, a full meal is served inside the St. Patrick Center.
-Starting at 1:00 PM, over 160 men, women and children from the Vance Avenue Neighborhood are invited to sit down to a hot meal consisting of a meat, two vegetables, bread, beverage, and desert.
-Volunteers from Saint Patrick and other community volunteers cook, decorate and server a delicious meal.
+Every fourth Sunday the Center hosts More than a Meal for over 200 neighborhood guests.
+This full meal is served inside the St. Patrick Center between the hours of 1:00 to 2:00 pm.
 Guests are invited to write their prayer intentions which are then read for group prayer.
-An important aspect of these meals is the opportunity for guests to recommend their needs and concerns to the parish community for its prayers.
+This is an important aspect of these meals as it is an opportunity for guests to recommend their needs and concerns to the parish community for its prayers.

 Volunteers staff the pantry four days a week, Tuesday through Friday, from 1:00 pm until 3:00 pm.
 Clients receiving a voucher from MIFA receive one or two sacks of groceries depending on family size.

-The Center is providing the land and oversight for the garden.
+The Center is providing the land and oversight for the garden located at 276 S. Lauderdale Street at Doctor M.L.K., Jr. Avenue.
 A community steering committee comprised of neighborhood residents, volunteers from Saint Patrick and other area churches and institutions plan and govern its use.

 Our Green Machine was previously a city of Memphis Mata bus that has been transformed into our mobile food bus.
 It brings fresh fruits, vegetable and other staples to the food deserts of Memphis.